miragejs/ember-cli-mirage/docs/latest/defining-routes.md

 Now, Mirage will respond to this route with all the `user` records in its database.
 To seed your database with data, you'll use [fixtures]() (in development) or [factories]() (in testing).

-As long as all your Mirage routes read from and write to the database, interactions will persist during a single session.
+As long as all your Mirage routes read from and write to the database, user interactions will persist during a single session.
 This lets users interact with your app as if it were wired up to a real server.

-View the [full database API]() to see how your routes can interact with your data.
+View the [full database API](../database) to see how your routes can interact with your data.

 ## Dynamic paths and query params